gbouchar/ninjin.github.io/media.md

 ## Kungliga Tekniska högskolan (KTH) 2009-02-24 ##

-Strictly speaking, not massmedia, but [an interview with me about my student life at KTH][kth_interview] ([Google Translate][kth_interview_gt]), what I had experienced and where I was going next.
+Strictly speaking, not mass media, but [an interview with me about my student life at KTH][kth_interview] ([Google Translate][kth_interview_gt]), what I had experienced and where I was going next.